(reading time: 41 minutes)

 “The Captain be extraordinary.
 You’re just a little boy what ran away from home.”
 Alast turned away from her and leaned over the railing of the Mop.
 He could just make out the water below as it rose and fell against the hull.

 “Everybody who ever told me I couldn’t do something was a liar,” Alast explained.
 “My father used to say I couldn’t be out of the mist too long or I’d get sick.
 He wasn’t just lying; it was the opposite of the truth.
 I always felt better outside it.
 Somebody else told me I couldn’t walk in the Threewall Wild.
 I did and it was a big mistake, but I still could.
-I’m starting to see that people who use the word can’t are just people who hope you’re as scared as they are.
+I’m starting to see that folk who use the word can’t are just folk who hope you’re as scared as they are.
 I wasn’t scared of falling off that rope, so I’m not scared of falling two feet to the Mop.”

 “It be fine that you’ve washed your hands of fear, but you still can’t bonepick,” Dawn insisted.
 “You’ll have to die to be able to do this.”
 She gripped the railing with one hand and threw herself overboard.
 She stopped, her leathery body holding perfectly straight over the side like a plank ready to be walked.
 She kept talking like it was no strain at all to hold there.
 “Moving funny be not worth going out like that.”